thingplus/thingplus.github.io/_posts/en/posts/user-guide/2015-9-8-en_help_userRegisteration.md

 @shell:$ APIKEY='A7i3kT9w1-9xWVk447-oJ=' ./tp.sh start; ./driver.sh start
 ```

 > Notice: The parameter name, 'APIKEY', should be all the capital letters.
-In case of 'Copied API Key', and, it should be in between Single Question Marks('), like 'copied_api_key'.
+In case of 'Copied API Key', and, it should be in between Single Question Marks('), like `copied_api_key`.

 10) Open `/ect/rc.local` file and add the below 2 lines right ahead the `exit 0` line.